Reejig Blog

 • Business outcomes

-Why task-level thinking matters: lessons from the MIT “Iceberg Index”
+Why task-level thinking matters: lessons from the MIT Iceberg Index

 Recent research from MIT illustrates why this shift matters.

-Predictably, headlines quickly declared that AI will replace 11.7% of jobs.
+Predictably, headlines declared that AI will replace 11.7% of jobs.
+That is not what the research says.

-The index measures task exposure, not job displacement.
+The index measures task exposure.
+Not job displacement.

 Why "time in skills" is the wrong metric for the AI era

+In practice, time has always been a weak signal.
 Across decades of enterprise learning and workforce systems, time has repeatedly proven misleading:

-• Time on a resume does not equal expertise.
+• Time on a resume does not equal expertise

-• Skill half-life does not mean old skills lose all value.
+• Skill half-life does not mean old skills lose all value

-• Learning time does not predict capability development.
+• Learning time does not predict capability development

-Some analyses compare AI training time with human skill development time as a way to estimate workforce disruption.
+Now a new misuse has emerged.
+Some analyses compare AI training time with human skill development time.
+They use this to estimate workforce disruption.

 This comparison is flawed.

-AI capability is determined by task suitability, not how long a system took to train.
+AI capability is determined by task suitability.
+Not how long a system took to train.
+The relevant question is not how long it takes AI to learn.
+The question is what work it can reliably perform.

 The leadership imperative: define the job of an AI agent